 - The electronics market of India is one of the largest in the world and is anticipated to reach USD 400 billion by 2020.

-- Sector is expected to grow at a projected CAGR of 26% for the period 2014-2020.
+- The sector is expected to grow at a projected CAGR of 26% for the period 2014-2020.
 (CAGR – Cumulative annual growth rate)

 - 100% FDI is allowed through automatic route (49% through automatic route in strategic defence electronics sector).